shelldweller/django-snippets/README.txt

 various pages on your web site.

 One way to tackle this is to simply put appropriate texts into your template.
-This however presents a couple challanges.
+This however presents a couple challenges.
 First, you need to re-upload your template pages each time you want to change that content.
 Secondly, there is no easy way to delegate content management of those embedded snippets.
 Django-snippets aims to address both of these issues.